-Bouygues UK is building the new home for the Department of Physics at the University of Cambridge, with both buildings located on the West Cambridge site.
+Bouygues UK is building the new home for the University of Cambridge’s Department of Physics located on the West Cambridge campus.

-After completing The Triangle, Cambridge’s biggest office complex, Bouygues UK are now working with the University of Cambridge to deliver their Cavendish III physics laboratory and neighbouring Shared Facilities Hub.
+After completing The Triangle, Cambridge Assessment’s headquarter building, Bouygues UK are now working with the University of Cambridge to deliver the Ray Dolby Centre.

-- The basement area will incorporate specialist acoustic and vibration treatments to achieve the stringent control criteria necessary for operating equipment highly sensitive to vibration.
+- The eight metre deep basement incorporates specialist acoustic and vibration treatments to achieve the stringent VC control criteria necessary for operating equipment extremely sensitive to vibration.

 - There are stringent temperature/humidity controls and Electromagnetic Interference (EMI) treatments required to achieve the operational criteria necessary for world class research to be conducted.